anirudh6415/Neural-Data-Analysis-and-Visualization/README.md

 ## License

-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This repository is licensed under the ASU License.
+Please look at the [LICENSE](LICENSE) file for more details.

+## Acknowledgments

+This work was completed as part of the BME526 course "Introduction to Neural Engineering" at Arizona State University.